Mobile Menu

 Trends and Insights

 • Railroad companies that invested in more powerful, fuel-efficient or electric locomotives amid low interest rates are expected to benefit from lower operating costs.
-These companies are expected to reinvest the excess capital into services like intermodal transportation and new tracking software to bolster their compatibility with other modes of transport and improve their competitive standing against trucking establishments.
+Rail service providers are expected to reinvest excess capital into services such as intermodal transportation and new tracking software.
+This will likely enhance compatibility with other modes of transport and improve their competitive standing against trucking companies.

 Biggest companies in the Rail Transportation in the US